See also the GSBS Web site for G. Balázsi.

-- Project #2.
-We are designing gene constructs to shape the distribution of protein levels within a cell population.
+Designing gene constructs to shape the distribution of protein levels within a cell population.
 For example, we can now independently adjust the mean and noise (Coefficient of Variation) of a target gene in yeast.
 We have also built a "linearizer" gene circuit that converts a nonlinear (sigmoidal) dose response to linear.

-- Project #3.
-We aim to identify the network topology around stress-related genes within large-scale gene regulatory networks of three organisms: E. coli, S. cerevisiae and H. sapiens.
+Identifying the network topology around stress-related genes within large-scale gene regulatory networks of three organisms: E. coli, S. cerevisiae and H. sapiens.
 We have discovered a distinct pattern of positioning and regulation of stress-related genes that is similar across the kingdoms of life, suggesting that it emerged due to similar evolutionary driving forces acting on all forms of life.

-- Project #4.
-We study the response of the large-scale gene regulatory networks of infectious microbes to stress using published microarray data.
+Studying the response of the large-scale gene regulatory networks of infectious microbes to stress using published microarray data.
 We identify distinct sets of transcriptional subnetworks (origons) that are affected at various times following exposure to stress.
 These results open the door for a systems-level understanding of the response of infectious microbes to stress, as well as their drug tolerance or drug resistance.

 Supporting Data & Software

 CHIP Lab, Department of Systems Biology (Unit 950)

 The University of Texas MD Anderson Cancer Center

 7435 Fannin Street

 Phone & Fax